-Sherry or Port?
+Sherry or Port wine?

-Firstly, let me introduce a little of background into Port, as I’ve already explained the basics of Sherry in my other post.
+Firstly, let me introduce a little of background into Port wine, as I’ve already explained the basics of Sherry in my other post.
 Port is produced in the Douro valley, in the north of Portugal.
 Englishmen fortified the red wine to stabilize it during the long journeys when they moved the wine from Porto in Portugal to England during the war between England and France.
 Even though now we find white and Rose Port, the original Port was red and sweet, with Touriga nacional grape as the main grape, with many other types of grapes in smaller proportions.

 There are five main differences when comparing the traditional red port with traditional Sherry:

 Grapes can be red or white for Port.
 White grapes can be used, such as Malvasia, Arinto, Rabigato, Gouveio, Viosinho, and other less common grapes.
 However, the main grapes used are red, such as Touriga Nacional, Touriga Franca, Tinta Roriz, Tinta Barroca and other less common ones.
 They can use more than 50 types of grapes.

 Whereas for the wine to have the D.O.
 Sherry, they must only use 3 white grapes, Palomino, Pedro Ximénez, and Moscatel de Alejandría.
 Palomino is the most common grape, comprising 95% of all vines in this wine region (Marco de Jerez).

 The oxidation during the Sherry ageing process causes the difference of colours in different Spanish Sherries.

 Another difference between Sherry and Port wines is during the fermentation process.
 The winemaker, in the case of the sherries made only with the palomino grape, waits until all the sugar is fermented and then they add alcohol (destilled alcohol from grapes).